felixhagspiel/jsOnlyLightbox/README.md

 ### `lightbox.resize()`

 Repositions the image in the lightbox.
+Is called on every resize-event unless you set the `responsive`-option to false.

 ### `lightbox.refresh(options)`